-- If the chair decides that Bates College offers an equivalent course to the one you are considering then the course taken elsewhere will count towards the major at the level of the course we offer at Bates College.
+- If the chair or associate chair decides that Bates College offers an equivalent course to the one you are considering then the course taken elsewhere will count towards the major at the level of the course we offer at Bates College.

-- If the chair decides that Bates College does not offer an equivalent course then the chair may still decide to count that course towards the major (at either a 200 or 300 level) as unspecified department credit.
+- If the chair or associate chair decides that Bates College does not offer an equivalent course then the chair may still decide to count that course towards the major (at either a 200 or 300 level) as unspecified department credit.

 a.
 A list of courses you plan to take elsewhere (or have already taken)

 b.
 A syllabus for each course you plan on taking elsewhere

 c.
 Answers to the three bullet-marked questions outlined above (in Step #3).